 Enterprise Architect provides three basic Patterns that can be used to create a Strategy Map.
 The first Pattern is very basic and provides the greatest flexibility with respect to the layout of your Strategy Map.
-The Toolbox provides a number of tools such as a mission and intangible asset.
-The second and third Patterns provide a more comprehensive overview, with far more internal processing and intangible assets.
+The Toolbox provides a number of tools such as a Mission and an Intangible Asset.
+The second and third Patterns provide a more comprehensive overview, with far more internal processing and Intangible Assets.